consbio/mbgl-renderer/README.md

 `yarn add mbgl-renderer`

+Only node versions >=8 are supported.

-This depends on `mapbox-gl-js` which in most cases must be compiled from source.
+This depends on `mapbox-gl-js` which in some cases may need to be compiled from source.

-You need to have your system setup to compile C/C++, and have `cmake` installed.
+If you need to compile from source, you will need to have your system setup to compile C/C++, and have `cmake` installed.

 On Mac, you might need to install some dependencies.
 You might need to do one of the following:

 -   setup XCode and its command line tools
 -   install `cmake`
--   install the ruby gem `xcpretty` which requires installing a fairly recent version of ruby.
-You can install `rvm` to help set up a controlled version of ruby, then `gem install xcpretty`

 On a server, in addition to build tools, you need to install a GL environment.

 ## Usage

 ### NodeJS API:

+The following examples assume that you are using `babel` to provide ES6 features.

 ```
 import render from 'mbgl-renderer'